EvanTC11/Frencherani/README.md

 # Instalation

 Download the latest version of python, and clone the repo.
-Next cd into the project and run python main.py
+Next cd into the project and run - in the terminal: python3 main.py